zromano/spring-server/README.md

 * Compile the Java code

 ### Run Locally:
+Set the following environment variables, or use profile `test` to revert to basic auth.
+* FACEBOOK_APP_ID
+* FACEBOOK_APP_SECRET

 Start the React app by running `npm run start` in the `/frontend` directory.
 Start the Spring app by running `./gradlew bootRun`.